manavsehgal/reactspeedcoding/manuscript/c01-setup-react-webpack.md

 npm install --save-dev style-loader
 ```

 Babel transpiles React JSX and ES6 to ES5 JavaScript.
+We need ```babel-loader```
+as Webpack Babel loader for JSX file types.

+Hot loading using ```babel-preset-react-hmre``` makes
+your browser update automatically when there are changes to code,
+without losing current state of your app.

+ES6 support requires ```babel-preset-es2015``` Babel preset.

 ```
 npm install --save-dev babel-core